Jordan–Qatar relations

 Jordan – Qatar relations are the bilateral relations between the Hashemite Kingdom of Jordan and the State of Qatar.
 Diplomatic relations were established in 1972.
 Jordan has an embassy in Doha.
 Qatar also has an embassy in Amman.

 Diplomatic visits

 Jordanian Prime Minister Faisal Al-Fayez visited Qatar in January 2004.
-During his visit, a number of economic and trade agreements were signed, including an agreement on the avoidance of double taxation.
+During his visit, a number of economic and trade pacts were signed, including an agreement to avoid double taxation.
 In March 2004, Qatari Emir Hamad bin Khalifa Al-Thani visited Amman.

 On 12 October 2021, King Abdullah II of Jordan visited Qatar's Emir Tamim bin Hamad Al Thani in Doha.
-They discussed bilateral relations, the developments in Syria and ways to reach a "comprehensive peace" in the Israeli–Palestinian conflict.
-During the visit, investment contracts between the Qatar Investment Authority and Jodan's Government Investments Management Company (GIMC) were signed.
+They discussed bilateral relations, the developments in Syria and ways to reach "comprehensive peace" in the Israeli–Palestinian conflict.
+During the visit, investment contracts between the Qatar Investment Authority and Jordan's Government Investments Management Company (GIMC) were signed.
 On 25 January 2023, Sheikh Tamim received King Abdullah II for a working visit in Doha.
 They discussed bilateral relations, regional developments, as well as ways to expand cooperation in the fields of political, economic and investment relations between Jordan and Qatar.